 Dagenham & Redbridge: Club Profile

-A succession of mergers led to the formation of the Daggers, who have proved a tough opponent over the years.
-Dagenham & Redbridge came about when Dagenham joined forces with Redbridge in 1992; the latter the result of a merger between Ilford, Leytonstone and Walthamstow Avenue – all former Boro’ opponents from yesteryear.
+A succession of mergers led to the formation of Dagenham & Redbridge, who have proved a tough opponent over the years.
+The Daggers came about when Dagenham joined forces with Redbridge in 1992; the latter the result of a merger between Ilford, Leytonstone and Walthamstow Avenue – all former Boro’ opponents from yesteryear.
 We’re not going to hold it against you if you can’t quite keep up.

 Victoria Road, Dagenham, Essex, RM10 7XL